morloc-project/morloc/docs/notes.md

 My current approach (partially realized) is to

- 1. lexical analysis of rat code, descending into imported code with flex
+ 1. lexical analysis of Loc code, descending into imported code with flex
- 2. parse rat tokens into an AST
+ 2. parse Loc tokens into an AST
  3. do syntax and semantic checking on the AST, emitting compile time errors and warnings
- 4. print rat intermediate language (RIL) from the AST.
+ 4. print Loc intermediate language (RIL) from the AST.
  5. tokenize RIL with second flex program
  6. parse the tokenized RIL with a language-specific parser, perhaps loading the function space to allow a second level of syntax and semantic checking.